-News flash: every sales team is busy.
-But don’t use this as an excuse to not communicate with each other.
+Every sales team is busy, but don’t use this as an excuse to not communicate with each other.

 Make sure you’re talking to everyone on your team, and when you have a meeting, give it your full attention.
 Showing up to a call or meeting isn’t just about physically being on the phone or in the meeting room.
 It’s about dedicating 100% of your attention to your team and where your company is pushing your sales targets.

 If you aren’t using it already, a productivity integration like Slack can be a gamechanger for your sales team: